Thermal diffusivity

+Thermal diffusivity and thermal effusivity are related concepts and quantities used to simulate non-equilibrium thermodynamics.
+Diffusivity is the more fundamental concept and describes the stochastic process of heat spread throughout some local volume of a substance.
+Effusivity describes the corresponding transient process of heat flow through some local area of interest.
+Upon reaching a steady state, where the stored energy distribution stabilizes, the thermal conductivity (k) may be sufficient to describe heat transfers inside solid or rigid bodies by applying Fourier's law.

 Thermal diffusivity is often measured with the flash method.
 It involves heating a strip or cylindrical sample with a short energy pulse at one end and analyzing the temperature change (reduction in amplitude and phase shift of the pulse) a short distance away.